Advocacy to Promote and Protect Naturopathic Medicine

 • Homepage of the Washington State Legislature.
 During Session, this displays the full calendar for each day and provides links directly to legislative committees as well as bill information, rosters, and more.

 • Committee Schedules, Agendas, and Documents.
 This is where we go to check out which bills have been scheduled for a hearing in any particular committee.
 Of course, our focus is on the health care committees (Health Care & Wellness in the House or Health & Long Term Care in the Senate), but you can search any committee you're interested in.
-Simple include which chamber, which committee, and the dates you are interested in, and click "Search."
+Simply include which chamber, which committee, and the dates you are interested in, and click "Search."
 Once in the desired committee, you can see meeting agendas, documents, or click on "View Video" to access the live stream or the recording.

 • Livestream and recordings.
 TVW provides access to any active livestreams of legislative hearings and to recordings of prior hearings.
 There's a lot to explore here if you're interested!